ncsurobotics/SW8-Documentation/docs/electrical/boards/lbb.md

 - Capable of battery voltage from source to drain
 - Capable of battery voltage from drain to source

-Selected was the IXTN660N04T4 MOSFET (small 0.85 Ohm on resistance and capable of several hundred amps).
+Selected was the IXTN660N04T4 MOSFET (small 0.85 mOhm on resistance and capable of several hundred amps).

 Due to the current required, the LBB is designed to use an off-board MOSFET.
 The current to / through the MOSFET runs through high guage wires.
 The LBB itself is a PCB with the MOSFET control circuitry.